- Code red for conduct development

 Yet how can CEOs be expected to be personally responsible for knowing each possible conflict of interest within their firm, and how it is managed?
 The FCA praised “that some firms had developed sophisticated monitoring programmes, based on automated management information.”

 Those firms whose approach to documenting and managing conflicts of interest was less sophisticated received follow up visits to see what action had been taken to reduce the potential conflicts.
-While there have already been notable examples of fines issued for failing to manage conflicts of interest, it is widely rumoured that a number of other firms have received negative reviews and may face penalties for their failings.
+While there have already been notable examples of fines issued for failing to manage conflicts of interest, it is widely rumored that a number of other firms have received negative reviews and may face penalties for their failings.

 However, the FCA has not yet reached the next stage of its initiative: It has neither produced any further guidance on inducements nor introduced definitive rules on how a firm should spend its clients’ money.
 Nor does it appear likely to introduce the level of prescription requested by some industry groups.
 Instead firms face having to develop their own clear and enforceable codes of conduct without explicit regulatory guidance.